 detected so that the administrator may take appropriate action.

-13. Do not allow foreign computers to connect to your network, unless they are clean of
+13. Do not allow foreign computers to connect to your network, unless they are free of

 viruses.
-Make certain that any computers connected to the network are running AV software, are properly configured, and are using the latest virus definition files.
-Viruses can travel over the network to open network shares.
+Make certain that any computers connected to the network are running anti-virus software, are properly configured, and are using the latest virus definition files.
+Viruses can travel over the network to network shares and other devices.

-14. Consider a global anti-virus scanning application.
+14. Consider a network-level gateway anti-virus scanning application.
 There are applications that scan all incoming TCP/IP packets for virus strings.
 These applications act much like a firewall, but trap viruses rather than unwanted port connections.
-These applications usually run between a firewall/WAN and the proxy server/LAN.